labhku/labhku.github.io/pages/pages-root-folder/index.md

         highlight="true" date="Always"
         content="We are hiring!
 Several Ph.D. positions are now available at HKU in computer vision and deep learning.
 Candidates with strong academic background and/or solid programming skills are highly preferred.
 Click <a href=\"recruitment\"><strong>here</strong></a> to see more details." %}

+      {% include news_item.html  date="18-Sept.-2022" content="Two papers are accepted to TPAMI.
+Congratulations to my students and collaborators.
+Codes will be released soon!" %}

       {% include news_item.html  date="17-Sept.-2022" content="Six papers are accepted to NeurIPS'22.
 Congratulations to my students and collaborators.
 Codes will be released soon!" %}

       {% include news_item.html  date="14-July-2022" content="Three papers are accepted to ECCV'22.
 Congratulations to my students and collaborators.
 Codes are available!" %}